Why people use ImageConverterTool

 | Tutorial graphic or UI mockup | PNG | Cleaner for charts, interface exports, and graphics with hard edges. |

-If you want the longer explanation, start with JPG vs PNG or WebP vs JPG vs PNG.
+If you want the longer explanation, start with JPG vs PNG, then move to WebP vs JPG vs PNG or AVIF vs WebP vs JPG for modern delivery choices.

 Simple website image optimization workflow